AllenInstitute/argschema/docs/user/intro.rst

 Alternate Sources/Sinks
 -----------------------
 A json files are just one way that you might decide to store module parameter dictionaries or outputs.
+Argschema by default provides json support because that is what we use most frequently at the Allen Institute, however we have generalized the concept to allow :class:`argschema.ArgSchemaParser` to plugin alternative "sources" and "sinks" of parameters.

 For example, yaml is another perfectly reasonable choice for storing nested key values stores.
-Argschema by default provides json support because that is what we use most frequently at the Allen Institute, however we have generalized the concept to allow ArgSchemaParser to plugin alternative "sources" and "sinks" of parameters.
+`argschema.argschema_parser.ArgSchemaYamlParser` demonstrates just that functionality.
+So now input_yaml and output_yaml can be specified instead.

-You can pass an ArgSchemaParser an :class:`argschema.sources.ArgSource` object which implements a get_dict method, and :class:`argschema.ArgSchemaParser` will get its input parameters from that dictionary.
+Furthermore, you can pass an ArgSchemaParser an :class:`argschema.sources.ArgSource` object which implements a get_dict method, and any :class:`argschema.ArgSchemaParser` will get its input parameters from that dictionary.
+Importantly, this is true even when the original module author didn't explicitly support passing parameters from that mechanism, and the parameters will still be deserialized and validated in a uniform manner.

 Similarly you can pass an :class:`argschema.sources.ArgSink` object which implements a put_dict method, and :class:`argschema.ArgSchemaParser.output` will output the dictionary however that :class:`argschema.sources.ArgSink` specifies it should.

-Finally, both :class:`argschema.sources.ArgSource` and :class:`argschema.sources.ArgSink` have a property called ConfigSchema, which is a :class:`marshmallow.Schema` for how to deserialize the kwargs to it's init class.
+Finally, both :class:`argschema.sources.ArgSource` and :class:`argschema.sources.ArgSink`
+have a property called ConfigSchema, which is a :class:`marshmallow.Schema` for how to deserialize the kwargs to it's init class.

 For example, the default :class:`argschema.sources.json_source.JsonSource.ConfigSchema` has one string field of 'input_json'.
 This is how :class:`argschema.ArgSchemaParser` is told what keys and values should be read to initialize the :class:`argschema.sources.ArgSource` or  :class:`argschema.sources.ArgSink`.

 So for example, if you wanted to define a :class:`argschema.sources.ArgSource` which loaded a dictionary from a particular host, port and url, and a module which had a command line interface for setting that host port and url you could do so like this.

 .. literalinclude:: ../../test/sources/url_source.py

-so now a UrlArgSchemaParser would expect command line flags of --input_host, --input_port, --input_url, and will look to download the json from an http location via requests, or an existing ArgSchemaParser module could be simply passed an UrlSource, even though the original module author didn't explicitly support passing parameters by http location, and the parameters will still be deserialized and validated all the same.
+so now a UrlArgSchemaParser would expect command line flags of '--input_host', '--input_port', '--input_url' (or look for them in input_data) and will look to download the json from that http location via requests or an existing :class:`argschema.ArgSchemaParser` module could be simply passed a configured UrlSource via input_source.

 Sphinx Documentation
 --------------------